-Liver cancer treatment and support in Denver
+Liver cancer care in Denver

-Liver cancer risk factors and symptoms
+Liver cancer symptoms and risk factors

 Common risk factors of liver cancer include obesity, heavy alcohol use, Type 2 diabetes and viral hepatitis (Hep-B or Hep-C).
 For patients with these risk factors, our physicians examine each patient to determine whether any symptoms of liver cancer are present.